 The NPDES Monitoring and Assessment program provides two options for Permittees.
-Permittees can either choose to perform the requirements of this permit section on their own or they can opt in to a payment option and allow Ecology to utilize the funds for region wide studies and assessments.
+Permittees can either choose to perform the requirements of this permit section on their own or they can opt into a payment option and allow Ecology to utilize the funds for region wide studies and assessments.

-Bellevue elected to opt in to the regional approach and allow Ecology to mage the funding.
-Initial cost comparisons of the two options showed a significant increase in costs should Bellevue choose to try and meet the permit requirements on this own.
+Bellevue elected to opt into the regional approach and allow Ecology to mage the funding.
+Initial cost comparisons of the two options showed a significant increase in costs should Bellevue choose to try and meet the permit requirements on its own.

-The program itself is separated into two area, Regional Status and Trends and Effectiveness and Source Identification Studies.
+The program itself is separated into two areas, Regional Status and Trends and Effectiveness and Source Identification Studies.